 - The Forecast Algorithms

-To access the Forecasting module, simply select the Dashboard sub-navigation of Forecasting from the Side Navigation.
+To access the Forecasting module, simply open the Side Navigation and select FORECASTING.

 Weekly Forecast View

 This section will display a chart view that has actual sales and projected sales side by side.
 Actual sales will only appear for days in the past.

 To change the date range, click on the back-facing or forward-facing arrows above the chart.
 Your available options are the following:

 - 1 week into the past